 - Few round cells each describing a piece of setting will be visible.
 Choose the first one Create standard settings.

-- After the round cell of Create standard settings is marked, to proceed further do a click on Next button.
+- After the round cell of Create standard settings is marked, to proceed further do a click on the Next button.

 - Again you will see four round cells, each representing some kind of verification details.